-- If a user attempts to perform an operation that exceeds the limit for another session resources, then the database aborts the operation, rolls back the current statement, and immediately returns an error.
+2. If a user attempts to perform an operation that exceeds the limit for another session resource, then the database aborts the operation, rolls back the current statement, and immediately returns an error.
 The user can then commit or roll back the current transaction, and must then end the session.

 When specified with a resource parameter, unlimited indicates that a user assigned this profile can use an unlimited amount of this resource.
 When specified with a password parameter, unlimited indicates that no limit has been set for the parameter.